yuvalrakavy/tracing-init/.github/readme.md

 The logs will be written to the console and to the file app.log in the current directory.

-This crate also implement the Display trait for the TracingInit structure so it is possible to print the current configuration using:
+This crate also implements the Display trait for the TracingInit structure so it is possible to print the current configuration using:

 ```rust
   println!("{}", TracingInit::builder("App").init().unwrap());